dekoza/mtgpl/RNA.rst

    Addendum — If you cast this spell during your main phase, you gain 2 life.

+Sunder Shaman
+   Sunder Shaman can't be blocked by more than one creature.

+   Whenever Sunder Shaman deals combat damage to a player, destroy target artifact or enchantment that player controls.

 Syndicate Guildmage
    |mana_1|\ |mana_w|, |tap|: Tap target creature with power 4 or greater.